baranbasaran/Moradon/README.md

 ## Features

-- **Book Exchange**: At the heart of CheaperBook is the ability to exchange books.
+- **Book Exchange**: At the heart of Moradon is the ability to exchange books.
 Users can list the books they have and are willing to exchange.
 They can browse through the books listed by other users and initiate an exchange if they find something they like.
 In the future, we plan to expand this feature to allow users to sell their books as well.

 - **Friendship**: Users can add each other as friends.
 This allows them to see each other's posts and book listings, and to engage in book exchanges.